-With a Montenegrin passport, you’ll have visa-free or visa-on-arrival access to 122 countries and regions worldwide.
-You can freely enter Europe’s Schengen Area, most South American nations, Russia, and Turkey.
+With the passport, you get visa-free or visa-on-arrival access to 123 countries and regions worldwide.
+You can enter Europe’s Schengen Area, most South American nations, Russia, and Turkey.

-Montenegro has filed for accession to the European Union and could possibly be a member by 2025.
+In addition, Montenegro has filed for inclusion in the European Union and could possibly be a member by 2025.
 Citizenship would mean you get the benefits of being a national of a future EU state.

-Montenegro is part of a wider European community and is a nation that enjoys great Meditarranean weather, beautiful scenery, luscious greenery, and a relatively low cost of living.
+Montenegro is part of a wider European community and is a nation that enjoys great Mediterranean weather, beautiful scenery, luscious greenery, and a relatively low cost of living.